×

 This manhua is also known as “Battle Through the Heavens.”
 Fighting prodigy Xiao, a young man with the ability to use magic, suddenly loses all of his powers to a great and powerful spirit.
 This spirit has sapped Xiao of his magical energies in order to create a body for himself.

 Things get even more complicated when Xiao’s fiancée refuses to marry him unless he can best her in battle.
-In order to get stronger, Xiao begrudgingly trains with the very spirit who took his powers away.
+To get stronger, Xiao begrudgingly trains with the very spirit who took his powers away.

 It’s definitely an action-packed read with very simple and brief dialogue.
 An ideal choice for beginners and intermediate hanzi readers.
 Advanced learners can still enjoy this manhua as well, albeit more for leisure than practice.